disconad/dansworld/dnd/Croaks/structure.md

-# Make your way to the second town

-The band has an estimated five days of travel by foot on the roadway, but the show is in three days.

-# Options in the town

-## Rental
-There are two people in the town that will rent horses.
-Rental requires a positive reputation in the area.

 ## Town structures
-Creating a town structure for each village your DND party travels to is a great way to add depth and immersion to your campaign world.
-Incorporating a band reputation scale from -10 to 10 adds an interesting dynamic as well.
-Here's a step-by-step guide to help you plan the town structure and reputation tracking:

 **1. Village Classification:**
 - Determine the size and importance of each village.
 Are they simple hamlets, thriving market towns, or something in between?